This page describes how you can use A/B experiments to understand how Retail is impacting your business.

 Filtering out items that are out of stock is acceptable.
 However, you should avoid filtering or ordering results based on your business rules.

-Make sure that the serving configuration you provide when you request recommendations or search results matches your intention for that recommendation or search result, and the location where you display the results.
+Make sure that the serving config you provide when you request recommendations or search results matches your intention for that recommendation or search result, and the location where you display the results.

-When you use Recommendations AI, the serving configuration affects how models are trained and therefore what products are recommended.
+When you use Recommendations AI, the serving config affects how models are trained and therefore what products are recommended.
 Learn more.

 If you are comparing an existing solution with the Retail API, keep the experience of the control group strictly segregated from the experience of the experimental group.